 Employment requirement

 You can apply for an earnings-related allowance if you satisfy the employment requirement while being a member of an unemployment fund.
 ‘Employment requirement’ means that you must have worked for a period of 26 calendar weeks.
 Every week during which you worked at least 18 hours counts towards the employment requirement.
 You must have been paid for the work in accordance with a collective bargaining agreement.
-If there is no collective bargaining agreement in your industry, you must have been paid at least EUR 1,331 per month for full-time work in 2023.
+If there is no collective bargaining agreement in your industry, you must have been paid at least EUR 1,399 per month for full-time work in 2024.
 Periods that you spend on paid annual leave or paid sick leave also count towards the employment requirement.
 Periods for which you received partial sickness benefits or reduced sick pay do not count towards the employment requirement.
 In most cases, only weeks during which you worked at least 18 hours count towards the employment requirement.
 There are, however, exceptions, such as in the case of teaching staff, athletes and artists.
 These exceptions are provided for in a Government Decree (1330/2002).
 You can satisfy the employment requirement by working several isolated periods, as long as all these take place within the review period.
+All periods of employment can be counted towards the employment requirement only once.

 Review period